Separate Financial Statements (IAS 27)

 Equity method

 The equity method can be applied to subsidiaries, joint ventures, and associates in separate financial statements, as indicated in IAS 27.10(c).
 This alternative arises because laws in some countries mandate listed companies to present separate financial statements prepared in accordance with local GAAP, rather than IFRS.
 In certain instances, local GAAP require the use of the equity method to account for investments in subsidiaries, joint ventures, and associates.
-In such cases, employing the equity method represents the only difference between the separate financial statements prepared in accordance with IFRS and local GAAP (IAS 27.BC10A).
+In such cases, using the equity method represents the only difference between the separate financial statements prepared in accordance with IFRS and local GAAP (IAS 27.BC10A).

 Dividends